How To Improve Posture (In 5 Minutes)

 Over time, it’ll tighten up certain muscles and weaken others in order to become more efficient at keeping this hunchback posture.

-Fortunately, there are 5 simple yet extremely effective posture-improving exercises we can use to reverse this — starting with the upper body.
+There are 5 simple yet extremely effective exercises you’ll need to know when learning how to improve your posture, starting with the upper body.

 The first exercise in our posture correction routine will help open up your tight chest and shoulder muscles.